Game of Thrones (2011–2019)

 Violence & Gore

-- There are prolonged and chaotic medieval battle scenes, 1 on 1 battles and battles against monsters and dragons.
+- There are prolonged and chaotic medieval battle scenes, skirmishes, 1 on 1 fights, and fights against monsters and dragons.

-- Each season gets bloodier, and more violent as the series goes on.
-Seasons 3 and 4 are by far the bloodiest, and most violent since they're based on A Storm Of Swords (the most action packed novel in the book series)
+- Each season gets bloodier, gorier, and more violent as the series goes on.
+Seasons 3 and 4 are by far the bloodiest, goriest, and most violent since they're based on A Storm Of Swords, while season 8 comes close.

 - There are numerous gory images that will be unsettling to some viewers.